Synthesia-LLC/metadata-editor/README.md

 The editing capabilities expose all of the available functionality of the Synthesia metadata file format including simple content tags, background images, finger hints, and more as the standard develops.

-Requires the .NET 4.5 profile on Windows (which tends to be automatically installed via Windows Update these days).
+Requires .NET 4.8 on Windows.